LennartHennigs/DIYStreamDeck/README.md

 ## Configuration

-The `key_def.json` file contains the key configurations for each app.
-Each app is defined as a JSON object with key-value pairs, where the key is the key number (0-15) and the value is an array with two elements:
+In the `key_def`.json configuration file, each app is defined as a JSON object with key-value pairs, where the key is the key number (0-15) and the value is an array with two elements.
 The first element is either a string or an array containing the keycodes, representing the shortcut.
 If a string is provided, it should contain the keycodes separated by '+' (e.g., "CTRL+ALT+T").
 If an array is provided, it should contain the keycodes as separate elements (e.g., ["CTRL", "ALT", "T"]).
 In addition to specifying key combinations, you can also add delays between key presses within a shortcut.
 To do this, simply include a floating-point number in the list of keys for a specific shortcut in the `key_def.json` file.
 This number represents the delay in seconds between key presses.
-The second element is a string representing is the hex code of the color for the key.
+The second element is a string representing the color of the key, in RGB format.
+You can specify the color of the key using an RGB string (e.g., "#FF0000" for red, "#00FF00" for green, "#0000FF" for blue), instead of using the predefined color constants.
+This allows for a wider range of color options to choose from, and provides greater flexibility when customizing the keypad for different apps.

 For example, the configuration for the app "App1" could look like this:

 ``` json